tr-igem/esmuflily/docs/internals.md

-All symbols are assembled in a single internal table `ekm:types` arranged according to type (usage), where some types correspond to LilyPond's graphical objects like note heads, flags, rests, clefs.
+All symbols are assembled in a single internal table `ekm:types` arranged according to type (usage), where some types correspond to LilyPond's graphical objects like note heads, flags, rests, and clefs.

 The predefined internal table contains SMuFL recommended characters.
 Further (external) tables can be merged into the internal table,